jonjlee/tonic/_posts/2015-06-23-no-abx-for-aom.md

 ---
 layout: post
-title: No Antibiotics for Most Acute Otitis Media
+title: No antibiotics for most acute otitis media
 modified: null
 categories: blog
 excerpt: 2011 NEJM article supporting early use of Augmentin to treat AOM.